10mm vs 45 ACP Cartridge: Which is the better option?

 Hunting and Field Work

-Hunting with a handgun can be a challenging and rather thrilling affair.
-This is commonly the realm of revolvers, but the 10mm offer an automatic option.
+Handgun hunting can be a challenging and rather thrilling affair.
+This is commonly the realm of revolvers, but the 10mm offers an automatic option.
 If you are a hiker, hunter, or camper, then a 10mm defensive pistol might be an option for you as well.
 It’s capable of dealing with predators and vermins on both two legs and four.

 Capacity Matters